Reach out to Stu's Social Media!

 Guest speaker at the world language teacher summit!

-I'm delighted to speak at the 2025 Back-To-School World Language Teacher Summit, presenting my dynamic new pedagogy, Language in Action™—where sequential art, language meditation, drama, and improvisation combine to ignite language learning in fresh and transformative ways.
+It was a delight to speak at the 2025 Back-To-School World Language Teacher Summit on July 18, presenting my dynamic new pedagogy, Language in Action™—where sequential art, language meditation, drama, and improvisation combine to ignite language learning in fresh and transformative ways.

-During the virtual masterclass, we explore how comics, storytelling, and embodied learning can reframe classrooms into immersive, student-centred spaces.
+During the virtual masterclass, we explored how comics, storytelling, and embodied learning can reframe classrooms into immersive, student-centred spaces.

 Sunday